matsteele/Energy_Modeling/readme.md

 This app shows energy usage over time for a building.

 # starting the project up

 1) start virtual environment
 ```bash
 source venv/bin/activate
 ```

 2) install dependencies
 ```bash
  pip install -r requirements.txt
 ```
+Make sure you are using python3.
+If errors are received in installing dependencies, try pip3 instead of pip.

 3) start server
 ```bash
 python app.py
 ```

 4) navigate to browser and input the link indicated in terminal